tantaman/vanilla-fetch/README.md

 - Can we kick off fetching before we kick off rendering while still localizing data fetching concerns with the components that need the data?
 - Finally, can we allow our async APIs, which may have caching in them already, to keep the responsibility of caching and not duplicate it or move it?

 The answer seems to be YES!
-We can do all of this with no help from Relay/Apollo/React Query/insert other framework here.
 We can do it all, and keep it all pretty simple, with vanilla `JS`.

 # How It's Done